-Verner Panton (1926-1998) was an inspirational and colorful personality.
-A unique person with a special sense of colors, shapes, light function and room.
+Verner Panton (1926-1998) was an inspirational and colourful personality.
+A unique person with a special sense of colours, shapes, light function and room.

 With a remarkable faith in the unlimited possibilities of the form, he worked successfully to create a new set of theories about how lighting should work and how it should influence its surrounding.

 Verner Panton studied at the Royal Danish Academy of Fine Arts in Copenhagen before going on to work at Arne Jacobsen’s architectural practice.
 Verner Panton set up his own design studio in 1955.

 Verner Panton started by designing lamps for Louis Poulsen.

 The first lamp to be put into production was the Topan lamp in 1959, followed by the Moon lamp in 1960.

 In 1964 Panton contacted the lighting manufacturer J. Lüber AG in Switzerland about a lamp which he had designed that consisted of hundreds of small reflective discs.

 The first prototype of this lamp was made using discs cut out of silver foil by his wife Marianne.